ajuavinett/CellTypesLesson/docs/jupyter_instructions.md

 4. Type  `git clone http://www.github.com/ajuavinett/CellTypesLesson.git`
 to clone the necessary codebase into your folder.

 5. Close the Terminal window.
 On the Jupyter dashboard, you should now see a folder CellTypesLesson.
 Click into it, and open “Introduction to Jupyter Notebooks” From here, you can follow the directions in the Jupyter Notebook.

-Au revoir!
+6. Once you're done with the introductory notebook, open the CellTypesLesson notebook.
 * <b>Note</b>: When you’re done, go to the Running tab and Shutdown all of your terminal & notebook processes (see orange "Shutdown button":<br><br>
 ![](https://github.com/ajuavinett/CellTypesLesson/blob/master/docs/close_notebooks.png?raw=true)